Song Jia (actress, born 1962)

-Song Jia (宋佳 (Sòng Jiā); born on May 11, 1980) is a Chinese actress.
+Song Jia (宋佳 (Sòng Jiā); born in 1962) is a Chinese actress.
 She is today also known colloquially as Da Song Jia (大宋佳, literally: "Song Jia the older", to distinguish from the younger actress of the same name.
 As a young actress she herself appeared on the cover of Dazhong Dianying in June 1990.
 She played Lady Zhao in the 2001 TV series Qin Shi Huang.
-She will play Cao Hui (曹慧) in CCTV's Deng Xiaoping biopic 2014.
+She also played play Cao Hui (曹慧) in CCTV's Deng Xiaoping biopic.